AstridVanneste/System_Y/README.md

 - [ ] Write Unit Test for Hash function
 - [ ] Expand Unit Tests for Protocol Header
 - [ ] Check Unit Tests for Serializer
+- [ ] Check if ProtocolHeader and Datagram need to be updated for the use of ByteBuffers?

 ### Opdracht 4
 #### Discovery & Bootstrap